 Neglecting structured data: AI models understand Schema markup natively.
 Without it, you're making AI guess about your brand.

-One-and-done optimization: AI visibility requires ongoing effort, not a one-time project.
+One-and-done optimization: AI search visibility for SaaS requires ongoing effort, not a one-time project.